signalogic/SigSRF_SDK/mediaTest_readme.md

 Note that options and flags may be combined together.

-### Packet Log
+#### Packet Log

 [Packet history logging](#user-content-packetlog) is controlled by the -L command line option:

 > -L only enables packet history logging with a default log filename of name_pkt_log.txt, where "name" is the filename (without extension) of the first command line input<br/>
 > -LlogFile enables packet history logging with a filename of logFile_pkt_log.txt<br/>
+> -L-nopktlog or -L-nopacketlog disables packet history logging (same as no -L entry), but in a more visible way

-### Real-Time Interval
+#### Real-Time Interval

 -rN specifies a "real-time interval" that mediaMin uses for a target packet push rate and to control overall timing, and which [pktlib](#user-content-pktlib) uses to control overall timing in media/packet threads.
-For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize. -r0 specifies no intervals; i.e. mediaMin will push and process packets as fast as possible.
+For example, -r20 specifies 20 msec, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize. -r0.5 specifies a "faster than real-time" (FTRT) mode, see [Bulk Pcap Handling](#user-content-bulkpcaphandling) for information and examples. -r0 specifies no intervals, or "as fast as possible" (AFAP) mode, where mediaMin will push and process packets as fast as possible without regard to audio domain functions that require a nominal timing reference, such as stream alignment.
 Some additional notes:

 > no entry is the same as -r0
 > entering a session configuration file on the command line that contains a "ptime" value, along with no -rN entry, will use the session config ptime value instead (see [Static Session Configuration](#user-content-staticsessionconfig) above)

+#### RFC7198 Lookback Depth

+-lN specifies RTP packet de-duplication lookback depth.
+No entry sets N to 1, the default to be compliant with RFC7198 temporal duplication.
+For N > 1, pktlib will look further back in packet flow for duplicate RTP packets.
+N can be specified up to 8.

+#### Port Allow List

+-pN entry specifies a UDP port to add to the "allow list", a list of non-dynamic UDP ports (from 1 to 4095) that are normally ignored by mediaMin when processing media streams.
+For example if you need to allow ports 3258, 1019, and 2233, you can enter:

+    -p3258 -p1019 -p2233

+on the mediaMin command line.

 ### Performance Improvements